Pleas for Government dental help

 Two years ago, before the pandemic gripped our political consciousness, the Government was challenged to do more about the appalling state of New Zealanders' oral health.

 The issue is a pressing one.
-New Zealand Dental Association President Dr Katie Ayers said that in her 26 years in the profession, the amount on offer for low income New Zealanders' care has not increased, while the costs of dental care have continued to rise, leading to more and more people avoiding visits to the dentist.
+New Zealand Dental Association Access to Care Spokesperson Dr Katie Ayers said that in her 26 years in the profession, the amount on offer for low income New Zealanders' care has not increased, while the costs of dental care have continued to rise, leading to more and more people avoiding visits to the dentist.

 The issue was raised at Waitangi in 2020, when both Labour and National made signals they were keen to expand what the state could do to help with the spiralling cost of dentistry.